-Elizabeth Sargent Lee History of Medicine Research Paper Prize: Honors the best undergraduate history colloquium research paper in the history of medicine and health each term.
+Elizabeth Sargent Lee History of Medicine Research Paper Prize: Honors the best undergraduate history research paper in the history of medicine and health each term.
 Papers must be the product of original research using primary sources, and should be 3,000 to 5,000 words.
-Papers written for any section of History 496 or 497 are eligible for submission, if the paper topic focuses on some aspect of medicine or health over time.
+Papers written for any History course are eligible for submission, if the paper topic focuses on some aspect of medicine or health over time.
 The prize includes an award of $250.

 Nancy Bylan Bratman Excellence in Writing Awards: Recognizes excellence in writing for undergraduate history majors in the following courses, for each fall and winter term: History 202, first prize $250; History 496 or 497, first prize $300, second prize $200 (or, when there are co-winners, two prizes of $250).

 Instructors of 202, 496, and 497 sections nominate up to two outstanding papers each term.
 The winners are determined by a panel selected by the Undergraduate Committee.